How to use a VPN

 Unblock content

 Have you ever lamented the fact that the US Netflix library seems so much better than everyone else's?
-Me too – but that's exactly why so many people are checking out VPNs, these days.
+Me too – but that's one of the biggest reasons why so many people are checking out VPNs these days.

 When you connect to a server in a different country, you'll be given a new IP address based in that same place, too.
 Sites like Netflix will think you're physically there – and, as a result, show you that country's content library.
-This is called 'geo-spoofing', and it's a pretty neat way to bypass annoying geo-restrictions that’d otherwise keep you from checking out news shows and old favorites.
+The best Netflix VPNs will unlock reams of content from across the world using a technique called "geo-spoofing."
+This is a pretty neat way to bypass annoying geo-restrictions that’d otherwise keep you from checking out news shows and old favorites.

 Stay speedy